 In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This will be achieved via email, and staff meetings.
+This is achieved through termly specific staff training by the DSL, e-Learning and assessments, emails, cascading leaflets and information from the LA.
+This training is regularly updated and is in line with advice from the safeguarding partners.

 Mersey Vale Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
-This will be achieved via input from knowledgeable and experienced staff at staff meetings.
+This is achieved via input from knowledgeable and experienced staff, with senior leaders inviting input at staff meetings.

-The DSL and Headteacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained
+The DSL and headteacher will provide an annual report to the governing board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained